 You can see how success can be expensive.
 Not to pick on ConvertKit.
 Other services may cost as much or more depending upon some slightly different criteria.

-There are other services that are less complicated to setup, and they charge $10-$15 to send email.
+There are other services that are less complicated to set up, and they charge $10-$15 to send emails.

-The initial setup of a self-hosted CRM, like Groundhogg or FluentCRM, is a bit more complicated than using a SaaS service like ConvertKit, but you can grow without spend a large sum of money with the cartel every month.
+The initial setup of a self-hosted CRM, like FluentCRM, is a bit more complicated than using a SaaS service like ConvertKit, but you can grow without spending a large sum of money with the cartel every month.
 You pay only for what you use.

 3. Determine the target audience

-The same methodology applies here.
-You want to know who you serve and what they want from you.
-The difference is that you're narrowing the field a bit for a specific objective in your target audience.
+Know who you serve and what they want from you.
+You're narrowing the field a bit for a specific objective in your target audience.

 For each list, keep the audience and topics related.
-It’s OK to have more than one offering for more than one interest, as long as it’s on a related topic.
+It’s OK to have more than one offer for more than one interest, as long as it’s on a related topic.

 Here are some examples of related topics.

 Interests: Microphones, recording devices, audio processing services, podcasting genres, how to market your podcast

 Now here are some examples of unrelated topics.